mkucmus/doc/userguide/reward_campaigns/creation/gift.rst

 2. Scroll down to **Campaign type** section and select a **Gift** reward type from a dropdown list (by default Discount code is displaying)

+3. If you want to manage the reward delivery statuses and monitor them mark **Fulfillment tracking process** checkbox.
+More information about these feature you will find :doc:`here </userguide/reward_campaigns/creation/fulfillment_tracking>`

 .. note::

     Depending on the selected **Campaign type**, a Basic information and next section - Campaign details, will display different fields to filled in.